 Only notified bodies are permitted to carry out inspections of new lifts.
 After the Finnish Ministry of Economic Affairs and Employment, acting as the competent national notifying authority, has notified an accredited body to the European Commission, this notified body has the right to carry out inspections under the Lifts Directive across the EU.

-In order to ensure the safety of escalators, mechanical walkways and platform lifts, a verification inspection is carried out within three months of the date of taking into use.
+In order to ensure the safety of escalators, mechanical walkways or platform lifts, a verification inspection shall be carried out within three months of the commissioning date.
 As for lifting doors subject to periodic inspections, a verification inspection is carried out within six months of the date of taking into use.
 The verification inspection must renewed, if the equipment is relocated to another place of use.

 Inspection of alterations